Training Strategies for Own Voice Reconstruction in Hearing Protection Devices using an In-ear Microphone: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we compare the reconstruction performance of the proposed deep learning-based own voice reconstruction system using different training strategies.
-Additionally, we compare the results to our re-implementation of the single-channel sinc-dilated fully convolutional network (SDFCN) proposed in~\cite{liu_multichannel_2020}, which is trained on our real multi-talker dataset instead of the single-talker dataset from the original publication.
+Additionally, we compare the results to our re-implementation of recently proposed single-channel sinc-dilated fully convolutional network (SDFCN) from~\cite{liu_multichannel_2020}, which is trained on our real multi-talker dataset instead of the single-talker dataset from the original publication.